bmoussaud/xld-docker-plugin/README.md

 | docker.ComposeFile| `docker-compose up`| `docker-compose stop && docker-compose rm`  | `docker-compose stop && docker-compose rm` and `docker-compose up` |

-(*) the `docker.RunContainer` generates the 'create' and the 'start' steps and sort them based on the links between the containers.
+(*) the `docker.RunContainer` generates the 'create' and the 'start' steps and sorts them based on the links between the containers.

 # Docker Compose File Importer #